traefik/traefik/docs/content/user-guides/docker-compose/acme-dns/index.md

   - "--certificatesresolvers.myresolver.acme.dnschallenge=true"
   # Tell which provider to use
   - "--certificatesresolvers.myresolver.acme.dnschallenge.provider=ovh"
-  # The email to provide to let's encrypt
+  # The email to provide to Let's Encrypt
   - "--certificatesresolvers.myresolver.acme.email=postmaster@example.com"
 ```